 Identifying Variable Distributions

-Before applying any detection method, you need to know the shape of your variable's distribution.
-You will use three complementary plots: a histogram (shows the overall shape), a Q-Q plot (compares the data to a theoretical normal distribution — if the points lie on the diagonal line, the variable is approximately normal), and a boxplot (shows the IQR, whiskers, and any outliers directly).
+Before applying any detection method, we need to know the shape of the variable's distribution.
+We use three complementary plots.
+A histogram shows the overall shape.
+A Q-Q plot compares the data to a theoretical normal distribution; if the points lie on the diagonal, the variable is approximately normal.
+A boxplot shows the IQR, whiskers, and any outliers directly.

 The helper function below draws all three plots side by side for any variable in a given DataFrame: